1. Go back in history on The Freedom Trail

 The New England Aquarium offers a 3 hour whale watching cruise with guaranteed sightings.
 The cruise departs at Long Wharf, conveniently located right downtown.
 Spring is one of the best times to plan a whale watching trip as sightings are abundant and crowds levels are much lower than during the busy summer months.

-Before or after your cruise, be sure to check out Legal Sea Foods, a great seafood restaurant with fantastic views!
+Before or after your cruise, be sure to check out Legal Sea Foods, a great seafood restaurant offering amazing views!